monome/docs/docs/norns/index.md

 rev hf damping    |[1500, nyq] hz   |frequency at which high band decay time is 1/2 of mid band decay time compressor        |[ON, OFF]        |compressor state comp mix          |[0, 1.0]         |dry/wet mix.
-0 = dry, 1 = wet comp ratio        |[1, 20]          |compression ratio: for each N dB increase in input level above threashold, output level increases by 1dB comp threshold    |[-100, 10] dB    |amplitutde above which the signal is compressed comp attack       |[1, 1000] ms     |time constant (1/e smoothing time) for compression gain to exponentially approach a new _lower_ target level comp release      |[1, 1000] ms     |time constant (1/e smoothing time) for compression gain to exponentially approach a new _higher_ target level
+0 = dry, 1 = wet comp ratio        |[1, 20]          |compression ratio: for each N dB increase in input level above threshold, output level increases by 1dB comp threshold    |[-100, 10] dB    |amplitutde above which the signal is compressed comp attack       |[1, 1000] ms     |time constant (1/e smoothing time) for compression gain to exponentially approach a new _lower_ target level comp release      |[1, 1000] ms     |time constant (1/e smoothing time) for compression gain to exponentially approach a new _higher_ target level